Akash-1gif/Akash-1gif/README.md

 - Due to GDPR compliances, I wish to protect my data (TBH I don't like sharing my contact information as I'm not interested in interacting with anyone regarding anything.
 I'm done with people and I don't want anyone new in my life).
 But yes, you can invite me to play NFS, Fall Guys, and Asserto Corsa.
 I have shared my Steam account link.
 Would get into Forza Horizon 5 soon - if I could survive today

-- Current Activity: <b> Researching Privacy-Preserving Machine Learning, training ML models using encrypted data, investigating methods to train ML models with encrypted data, and evaluating their performance </b> - And I'll be deleting this account after completing this shithole, troublesome and hopless thesis (Deleting account - Hopefully)
+- Current Activity: <b> Researching Privacy-Preserving Machine Learning, training ML models using encrypted data, investigating methods to train ML models with encrypted data, and evaluating their performance </b> - And I'll be deleting this account after completing this shithole, troublesome, gruelling and hopless thesis (Deleting account - Hopefully).
+And let's hope that my thesis partner would show some mercy on me if we fail

 ### Contact Info:
 - Facebook: Deleted